dannyvelas/my-astro-website/src/pages/posts/the-dream-job.md

 As such, I've spent a lot of time trying to figure out how I could somehow determine what job would suit my interests and skills.

 At first, I thought that entrepreneurship was the answer.
-But after some reflection, (**TODO cite**), I realized that it makes more sense to start by creating a list of qualities that I would desire in a job.
+But [after some reflection](https://www.dannyvelasquez.com/posts/why-be-an-entrepreneur/), I realized that it makes more sense to start by creating a list of qualities that I would desire in a job.
 The idea is that I could use this list as a guide to navigate my career.

 It would be an oversimplification to treat this list as a checklist and qualify a given job by the number of items that it shares with my quality list.
 The answer of whether a given job shares a quality with my list is not binary.
 It is a sliding scale.
 If two of my list qualities are "being easy to commute to" and "being interesting," a job might score a 40% at the first criterion and an 85% at the other.